 Don’t let your private info fall into the wrong hands.
-Spokeo is one of the more common data brokers on the web that is buying and selling your information online – this is putting your privacy at risk.
-Safeguard your privacy with our Protect Private Info feature that opts you out of Spokeo and 25+ data brokers just like it.
+Spokeo is one of the more common data brokers on the web that is publishing your information online – this is putting your privacy at risk.
+Safeguard your privacy with our Protect Private Info feature that opts you out of Spokeo and 50+ data brokers just like it.

 We hear from tons of people who have questions on how to safely and quickly secure a Spokeo opt out.

 When it comes to the information available about individuals online, everyone has different comfort levels with what’s out there.
-Despite this, the negatives tend to outweigh the positives in these situations.
+Despite this, the uncertainty tends to outweigh the positives in these situations.
 This is why knowing how to opt out of Spokeo is so important.

-Although Spokeo publishes aggregate data that is publicly available about people online, they know that many will find it somewhat disturbing to have this all in one place.
+Although Spokeo publishes aggregate data that is publicly available about people online, they know that many will find it uncomfortable.
 Because of that, the site allows individuals to request data removal (aka an opt out) from the site.

 The Spokeo opt out process